Metroxe/mario-level-language/README.md

 with files and directories structured the same way as the original project.
 This is used later for getting eslint results and generating levels.
 Delete all files once done with static checks of each file

-#### 2. Static Analysis through ESLint
+#### 2. Analysis of the Code
 Developed By: Tongtong Zhai and Huanxin Zhang<br/>
-Run ESLint to all the JavaScript files in the repository to get the errors, file size and number of lines of code.
+Created and ran linting solution to all the JavaScript files in the repository to get the errors, file size and number of lines of code.
 For each file grab all the errors, the error type, number of line the error occurred and generate a output for basing the mario levels off.
+Organized all of the data into a readable format (JSON) to be used in the Visualization.

 #### 3. Data to Visualization
 Developed By: Christopher Powroznik<br/>
 Based on the output generated in the previous step, create a mario level for each file.
 The level will be dynamically created given the size of the file(determines how large the map will be), and create obstacles given the errors from the the ESLint results.
 The ESLint results can be classified and easy, medium hard level.
 This determines the difficulty the obstacles are place in each map which reflects partially how bad the linting is done in a specific file.
 After generating a map for each file, save the img with correct path to the directory and save it to the zip file.
 This language generator is done with our previous project, creating the mario dsl.